 The Dacha Project, founded in 2008, is a do-it-yourself, egalitarian and educational homestead.
 We are comprised of six friends and an extensive circle of supporters and community members.
 Here are our bios!

 I’m an immigrant.
 I moved from Kiev, Ukraine to Brooklyn sidewalks at age 7 in 1989.
-Yes, I do eat borscht, but only if my babushka made it.
+Yes, I do eat borscht, but only if a babushka made it.
 I’m in love with languages and so far my collection includes English, Russian, un poco Español, ein bissen Deutsch, and a tiny bit of French.

 I will tell you the most important thing there is know about me….if you ask.

 Since I was born in Kiev and moved to Brooklyn at the age of five, I call myself an immigrant.
 I began learning English (with a Brooklyn accent) by watching Teenage Mutant Ninja Turtles while my family assimilated and worked toward the American dream.

 As my parents moved my sister and me to New Jersey, they got comfortable in the suburban lifestyle.
 Even though I was grateful for the security of the burbs, I always had an itch to see the world.
 So immediately after graduating Rutgers Business School, where I tried to lose the Brooklyn accent, I packed a bag and have been vagabonding and couchsurfing ever since.